 The mortgage crisis might seem like a distant memory, but in some ways, American families are more vulnerable than ever.
 More than 83,000 new families are impacted by foreclosure every month.
 Nationwide, one in every 200 homes goes into foreclosure.

 Jorge Newbery is out to change that.
 His company, American Homeowner Preservation (AHP), buys distressed mortgages in mid- and low-income neighborhoods that others shun, and then works to keep families in their homes.
 Even with its hands-on approach and social mission, AHP has turned a healthy profit—returning an average 12% to investors since 2011.
-AHP was qualified to offer under Regulation A+ offering in May 2016, allowing anyone to invest as little as $100.
+AHP was qualified for a Regulation A+ offering in May 2016, allowing anyone to invest as little as $100 in the fund.
 We spoke with Newbery recently about AHP’s progress as it nears its 9-year anniversary.

 What is the situation in the low- and moderate-income neighborhoods you work in?